 Analysis of The New Jersey Economic Recovery Act of 2020

 On January 19, 2022, The New Jersey Economic Development Authority (NJEDA) began accepting applications for the Aspire program, a place-based economic development program created under the New Jersey Economic Recovery Act of 2020 (ERA).
 The Aspire program supports mixed-use, transit-oriented development by providing tax credits to commercial and residential real estate development projects that have financing gaps.
-View our Aspire Program presentation.
+View our Aspire Program presentation, updated in August 2023.

 On July 2, 2021, Governor Murphy signed P.L.
 2021, Chapter 160 which amended the Economic Recovery Act of 2020 (P.L.
 2020, Chapter 156).
 The ERA establishes several new tax incentive programs, and the 2021 law substantially amended some of those programs.
 View our presentation, which focuses on Community-Anchored Institutions, Aspire and Innovation Evergreen Programs.